Berlin: One dead and others hurt as car drives into pedestrians

 - Published

-At least one person has been killed and eight others injured after a car drove into a crowd on a busy Berlin street.
+One person has been killed and at least a dozen more injured after a car drove into a crowd on a busy Berlin street.

 Emergency officials say it is unclear whether the incident, which happened at around 10:30 local time (08:30 GMT), was intentional or an accident.